TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/cpsw_lwip_mqtt.md

 # TLS certificates

-Here we use self signed openSSL generated certificates for TLS handshake.
-The steps for generation of certificate are shown below.
+Here we use self-signed openSSL generated certificates for TLS handshake.
+The steps for generation of certificates are shown below.
 The mosquitto broker accepts certificates in PEM (.crt extension) format.
 The format for client certificates used in the SDK code is DER format in the form of binary data.

 The certificates needed here are:
 1. Server certificates
-2. CA certificartes
+2. CA certificates

 The client certificates can be shared across multiple clients.
-For simplicity we use "1234" as passwords for all the certificates and broker configuration.
+For simplicity, we use "1234" as passwords for all the certificates and broker configuration.

 \note In this implementation of MQTT client, we have not enabled the file system support.
 We directly use the certificate's and key's data in binary form.
 The client_info.h file has both the Certificate, the private key, the CA details and the password.
 The variables are required by mqtt.c to perform a 2way authentication.